argentsea/docfx/tutorials/Querying/batches.md

 var customerKeys = await _shardSet.DefaultShard.Write.RunAsync(batch, cancellation);
 ```

+> [!NOTE]
+> If you do not need a result, you can simply specified the return type of `object` and the Run method will return null.

-Ideally, only one step should return a result.
+Ideally, only one step in the batch should return a result.
 If multiple steps each return a result, only the last one with a valid value (non-null or non-default value) is returned to the client.

 | Instantiation: | Batch argument: | Return Type: |
 | --- | --- |--- |